 RSK was commissioned by the Scottish Government following the Gorebridge incident to investigate the prevalence of carbon dioxide and other emissions from disused mineral mines and the consequences for residential buildings.

-This webinar, delivered by the author of the RSK’s research report, will cover the background to this issue and present some of the key findings of the report, including implications for the planning and development process.
+This webinar, delivered by the author of the RSK’s research report, covers the background to this issue and present some of the key findings of the report, including implications for the planning and development process.

 Speaker: Tom Henman, Director - Geosciences, RSK